SegersIan/blog/blog/_posts/2024-08-23-writing-clearly.md

 * "Is there any ambiguity for the reader?"

 ### Simplify
-Did you know TED talks have a hard stop at 18 minutes so that speakers would be forced to keep it them for inflating the content?
+Did you know TED talks have a hard stop at 18 minutes to force speakers to avoid inflating the content?
 It doesn't allow for unclarity if you want to introduce a new idea in a short time frame.

-Prune words and sentences that repeat or don't add value, be ruthless, if it does not help the reader, it's just taking space.
+Prune words and sentences that repeat or don't add value.
+Be ruthless, if it does not help the reader, it's just taking space.
 Great writing is all about the power of the deleted word (Richard Bach).
 Rewrite if it doesn't work, don't be attached to everything you write.
 Choose short words over lengthy ones.

 Consider using GenAI to improve how you formulate your ideas, take this with caution though, ChatGPT loves by default a lengthy and cluttered writing style.
 Make sure to prompt for "simplified", "concise", or "clear" language.
 However, it can be a great sparring partner.